 We spent the last year conducting extensive due diligence and field research, and have been inspired by the many initiatives that are driving real results at the systems level.
 We plan to make our first set of systems change grants in the first half of 2018.
 We will continue to source additional opportunities and make more investments in the years to come.

 Co-Impact’s initial core partners include Richard Chandler, Bill and Melinda Gates, Jeff Skoll, Dr. Romesh and Kathy Wadhwani, and The Rockefeller Foundation.
 In addition to its role as a core partner, The Rockefeller Foundation has incubated Co-Impact and will provide staff, significant operating funds, and ongoing strategic support.The EkStep Foundation, co-founded by Rohini and Nandan Nilekani, will serve as our technical partner.

-We are excited to add core partners and co-investors in specific projects or geographies, and to create a network of additional philanthropists to learn and work along with us.
+We are excited to add core partners and co-investors in specific projects or geographies, and to create a community of additional philanthropists to learn and work along with us.

 Olivia Leland, Managing Director at The Rockefeller Foundation and founding director of the Giving Pledge, is the founder of Co-Impact and will be Co-Impact’s CEO.

-We are a community of philanthropists investing deeply and over the long-term in systems change to improve the lives of millions by advancing education, improving people’s health, and providing economic opportunity.
+We are a network of philanthropists investing deeply and over the long-term in systems change to improve the lives of millions by advancing education, improving people’s health, and providing economic opportunity.

 Co-Impact’s Unique Collaborative Model:

 Co-Impact connects philanthropists and social change leaders from around the world who share a vision of driving change at scale

 Co-Impact supports proven health, education, and economic opportunity initiatives that deliver enduring results for millions of people